Light bulbPostion MVP is now LIVE! Claim Your Founder's Perks & Join Now

 Meet Clara.
 She runs "The Growth Letter," a popular newsletter for startup marketers.
 For two years, she built her publication on Substack, growing a loyal audience of 5,000 subscribers, with 500 of them paying $10/month.

 By all measures, she was a success story.
 Her monthly revenue was a healthy $5,000.
 But as she looked at her payouts, a nagging feeling grew.
-A significant chunk of her hard-earned money was vanishing before it ever hit her bank account.
+A significant chunk of her hard-earned money was vanishing before it ever hit her bank account due to the Substack pricing model.

-This is the story of how Clara uncovered the true cost of Substack's fees and how switching to Postion saved her over $4,500 in a single year—money she then used to supercharge her growth.
+This is the story of how Clara uncovered the true cost of Substack fees, and how finding a better Substack alternative saved her over $4,500 in a single year—money she then used to supercharge her growth.

 The Problem: The Punishing Math of Substack's 10% Fee